Main Concept

 Key Aspects

-- A Training Dataset: The data used to train a model.
-It can vary significantly in size (sometimes huge amounts, but not necessarily), and can be labeled (supervised learning) or unlabeled (unsupervised/self-supervised learning), depending on the training approach and model type.
+• A Training Dataset β€” the data used to train the model.
+It can vary significantly in size (sometimes massive amounts, but not necessarily), and can be labeled or unlabeled depending on the training approach and model type.

 Examples